FloranDev2/ItB-CyborgSquad/ReadMe.md

 - Improve readibility of Scorpion's attack by displaying the current path (QoL improvement)

 ## Versions

+### v1.1.0
+Added achievements:
+- Highlander: ???
+- Vek Ball / King's Bouncer: throw X times enemies at boss / kill a boss by throwing things at it.
+- Scorpsome: kill 4 enemies in one single Scorpion's attack

 ### v1.0.3
 - Fixed issues with Bouncer's weapon: